na-na-hi/renget/archive/ironvaliant3.md

 This all felt very familiar.
 The drowsiness of sleep filled me as I woke up tied down again, this time apparently in the guild master's office in a cozy chair.
 Lliam was watching me intently from the chair I was bound in with my 'sparring partner' not far from me either.
 This is going to be good...
 "Ah, good morning!
 Yes, well...
 You're probably wondering what that entire exercise of ours was for yesterday.
 Well, you see Error..."

 The Combusken speaks bluntly.
-"You've been emanating and leaking raw emotion like a Riolu who lost his favorite ball, but we first had to make sure it was you."
+"You've been emanating and leaking raw emotion like a Riolu who lost his favorite bone, but we first had to make sure it was you."

 Lliam nods as he shuffles some papers.
 "Hm, yes.
 Ever since you arrived, there's been some real 'bad vibes' as they'd call it, running through the place...
 And that just couldn't do.
 It leaves people restless and under-performing.
 It's not great for morale or the guild in general.
 Error, you have to be willing to open up about your problems and not bury yourself in grief like this."